rabuchaim/ezIPSet/README.md

 ## Introduction
 ezIPSet is a pure Python library that provides a convenient way to manage ipset rules.
 It allows you to interact with IPSet using Python code, making it easier to create, modify, and delete IPSet sets.
 This library includes all the functions existing in IPSet and works with protocols 6 and 7 of IPSet.

-IPSet is an extension for IPTables and allows you to manipulate tens of thousands of rules.
-To check if you have this extension installed on your Linux distribution, type `ipset --version`.
-If you get an error, you can easily install it with the command below.

-For available methods in `ipset`, please refer to the [https://ipset.netfilter.org/ipset.man.html](https://ipset.netfilter.org/ipset.man.html).

 ## Installation of ezIPSet Library

 ```shell